chenz16/VehDetTrackProject/README.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using color histogram and HOG features.
-I also tried different combination.
-In most of case, the prediction accuacy in test data set could reach 98-99%.
+I also tried different combinations.
+In most of the cases, the prediction accuacy in test data set could reach 98-99%.

 ### Sliding Window Search